GwynethLlewelyn/manticore_wp_plugin/readme.txt

 Stable tag: 3.10.5
 License: GPLv2

-Manticore Search Plugin allows to use Sphinx Search Server power to enable ultra-fast and feature-rich search on WordPress-based websites.
+WordPress Manticore Search Plugin allows to use Sphinx Search Server power to enable ultra-fast and feature-rich search on WordPress-based websites.

 == Description ==